 The workings of the market for licensed goods have been influx in recent years, as at least some luxury names have sought to bring operations in house or at least closer to come (via joint ventures, for example) in a larger quest for greater control over manufacturing and distribution.
-Hardly a little-known endeavor, the fashion industry is inundated with the byproducts of trademark licensing (i.e., the practice by which a trademark owner (the “licensor”) permits another party (“the “licensee”) to use its trademark(s) in connection with specific products or services), whether it be branded sunglasses, best-selling fragrances, jewelry collections, or designer cosmetics.
+Hardly a little-known endeavor, the fashion industry is inundated with the byproducts of trademark licensing (i.e., the practice by which a trademark owner, the “licensor,” permits another party, “the “licensee,” to use its trademark(s) in connection with specific products or services), whether it be branded sunglasses, best-selling fragrances, jewelry collections, or designer cosmetics.

-Over the years, well-established luxury names, having built their businesses on garments and leather goods, have looked to the likes of Coty, L’Oreal, Puig, Perfumania, and Inter Perfumes to produce trademark-bearing fragrances and cosmetics collections, and/or to Euroitalia, Marcolin, Marchon, Safilo, and Essilor-Luxottica in order to offer up eyewear, thereby enabling themselves to expand their operations into new product categories and geographic markets with greater ease than if they were to do so in-house.
-These more accessible offerings enable luxury brands to not only reach new demographics of consumers, but allow them to boost their bottom lines in the process.
+Over the years, well-established luxury names, having built their businesses on garments and leather goods, have looked to the likes of Coty, L’Oreal, Puig, Perfumania, and Inter Perfumes to produce trademark-bearing fragrance and beauty collections, and/or to Euroitalia, Marcolin, Marchon, Safilo, and Essilor-Luxottica in order to offer up logo-bearing eyewear, thereby enabling an expansion their operations into new product categories and geographic markets with greater ease than if they were to do so in-house.
+These more accessible offerings ensure that luxury brands not only reach new demographics of consumers, but they also allow them to boost their bottom lines in the process.

-As a whole, the size of some of fashion’s most notable licensing deals – and the categories they fall into – are no small matter, both in terms of the revenue generated by the licensed goods, goods themselves, and the lump sum and sales-based royalties amassed in connection with such deals.
-Back in 2017, Italian eyewear company Safilo Group maintained licenses to make, market, and sell eyewear for a handful of LVMH-owned brands that were worth $366 million.
-As of 2019, when LVMH revealed that it would not renew its licensing deal with Safilo for Dior eyewear, the sales of eyewear resulting from the parties’ deal, alone, was accounting for almost 15 percent of Safilo’s $1.1 billion in annual revenue.
+As a whole, the size of some of fashion’s most notable licensing deals – and the categories they fall into – are no small matter, both in terms of the revenue generated by the licensed goods, themselves, and the lump sum and sales-based royalties amassed in connection with such deals.
+Back in 2017, for example, Italian eyewear company Safilo Group maintained licenses to make, market, and sell eyewear for a handful of LVMH Moët Hennessy Louis Vuitton-owned brands that were worth an estimated $366 million.
+As of 2019, when LVMH revealed that it would not renew its licensing deal with Safilo for Dior eyewear, the sales of eyewear resulting from the parties’ deal, alone, accounted for nearly 15 percent of Safilo’s $1.1 billion in annual revenue.

 More recently, licensed retail sales in the U.S. and Canada reached an estimated $114 billion in 2019, according to TLL’s Annual Licensing Business Survey, with “apparel-based fashion brands seeing the greatest dollar increase among all sub-types tracked [in the survey].”
 TLL projected steady growth in the licensed apparel, footwear, and beauty categories for 2020 and beyond, but such projections were published in a pre-COVID world, raising the questions of where such mega-deals currently stand as a result of enduring pandemic-related impacts on the market and what can be expected in the future.

-“There are certainly product and services categories that are not doing well during the pandemic,” Brandgenuity partners Adina Avery Grossman and Louis Drogin, and Coty, Inc. Global Deputy General Counsel Joseph Conklin asserted in a recent INTA panel focusing on COVID’s implications for licensing relationships.
+“There are certainly product and services categories that are not doing well during the pandemic,” Brandgenuity partners Adina Avery Grossman and Louis Drogin, and Coty, Inc. Global Deputy General Counsel Joseph Conklin asserted in an International Trademark Association panel focusing on COVID’s implications for licensing relationships.
 However, “There are many categories that are not only doing well, but growing” in light of the global health pandemic.
-(Sales of all kinds of home products and athleisure clothing, for example, boomed during the height of pandemic lockdowns, with Lululemon’s shares hit an all-time high in May, per Bloomberg, as “Wall Street bet that those working from home would purchase more athleisure wear.”
+(Sales of all kinds of home products and athleisure clothing, for example, boomed during the height of pandemic lockdowns, with Lululemon’s shares hitting an all-time high in May, per Bloomberg, as “Wall Street bet that those working from home would purchase more athleisure wear.”
 Interest in other types of apparel, such as “going out” clothing, and makeup have since started picking up again according to recent reports.)

-As for companies in less pandemic-friendly categories, Grossman, Drogin, and Conklin say that retail entities “are gearing up for 2021 and beyond, as [much of] marketplace looks ripe for a rebound in light of the vaccine news that recently came out.”
+As for companies in less pandemic-friendly categories, Grossman, Drogin, and Conklin say that retail entities have been “gearing up” for rebounds in 2021 and beyond, particularly as much of the marketplace “looks ripe for a rebound in light of the vaccine news that recently came out.”
 That is likely to bring a slew of new licensing deals to the forefront, and all the while, “more specificity and breakdown of the licensed categories and sub-categories.”

-Still yet, it is worth noting that it would not be surprising if at least some companies look to refashion their licensing operations, and follow in the footsteps of Gucci’s parent company Kering – which announced in the fall of 2014 that it would create an in-house eyewear division in order to tighten control over the business (and the revenues generated) and would gradually walk back on all of it licenses with third parties, such as Safilo – and LVMH, which formed a joint venture with eyewear maker Marcolin in 2017.
+At the same time, it is worth noting that at least some companies will likely look to refashion their licensing operations, and follow in the footsteps of Gucci’s parent company Kering – which announced in the fall of 2014 that it would create an in-house eyewear division in order to tighten control over the business (and the revenues generated) and would gradually walk back on all of it licenses with third parties, such as Safilo – and LVMH, which formed a joint venture with eyewear maker Marcolin in 2017.

-In light of the sweeping supply chain disruptions that have come hand-in-hand with the pandemic, and given a larger trend of the industry’s biggest groups bringing everything they can under their own roof – from suppliers to their digital operations, licensing very well may look different when the dust finally settles on COVID.
-In much the same way that the pandemic has accelerated other, existing developments (from the adoption of e-commerce to the enduring industry-wide M&A transactions by carious out by well-established groups, such as LVMH, which is expected to play out in the coming months), there is a good chance that it pushes well-equipped companies away from the time-tested licensing model towards their own in-house operations (or at least, more closely controlled joint ventures) to ensure a firmer grip on the supply chain logistics at play and the end products.
+In light of the sweeping supply chain disruptions that have come hand-in-hand with the pandemic, and given a larger trend of the industry’s biggest groups consolidating in order to bring everything they can under their own roof – from suppliers to their digital operations, licensing very well may look different when the dust finally settles on COVID.
+In much the same way that the pandemic has accelerated other, existing developments (from the adoption of e-commerce to the enduring industry-wide M&A transactions by carious out by well-established groups, such as LVMH, which acquired Tiffany & Co. late last year), there is a good chance that the pandemic pushes well-equipped companies away from the time-tested licensing model towards their own in-house operations (or at least, more closely controlled joint ventures) to ensure a firmer grip on the supply chain logistics at play and the end products.

-Amid a reshuffling of the cards on the licensing front at the upper-end of the luxury totem pole, there are certainly luxury companies that will opt not to pull back on their licensing operations (namely, those that do not have the luxury of a formal joint venture or in-house manufacturing of traditionally licensed categories), and instead, decide to push into new categories for growth.
+Amid a reshuffling of the cards on the licensing front at the upper-end of the luxury totem pole, there are certainly luxury companies that will opt not to pull back on these types of licensing operations, namely, those that do not have the benefit of a joint venture arrangement or in-house manufacturing of traditionally licensed categories, and instead, will push into new categories for growth.
 Simultaneously, there is an increasing number of more mass-market fashion companies that are getting a new life thanks to licensing-centric deals; Barneys New York, Brooks Brothers, and other bankrupt names that have been bought up by Authentic Brands Group and co., come to mind.
 For these entities, agreements that establish clear rules on the expected quality of the products, the strategy for marketing and merchandising, the permissible points of distribution, and how the trademarks at issue will be used/presented are essential to maintaining the appeal of the brand names at play.

-Beyond the legal considerations at play, brands should think strategically before pivoting to a new product or sub-categories, or to new trade channels or territories, per Grossman, Drogin, and Conklin.
+And beyond the purely legal considerations in the mix, brands should think strategically before they are tempted to pivot to new product categories or to new trade channels or territories, per Grossman, Drogin, and Conklin.
 “Does the brand fit with the contemplated new category?
 Are consumers likely to purchase the new product simply because it is branded with your trademark, despite how famous your trademark may be?”
 These are some relevant inquiries, as well as, “Is the pivot to the new product a short term initiative or a long term plan?
 Does the marketplace really need the new product or is there enough competition already present and your product is not distinguishable?”